UN: 100,000 flee after Turkish incursion in Syria | DW | 11.10.2019

 However, many doubts have been raised over Turkey's capacity to handle the terrorist problem in neighboring Syria, despite President Trump voicing his confidence.
 On Thursday, Russian President Vladimir Putin said he simply did not believe Ankara had the necessary resources and know-how, which he worried would emboldened remaining IS terrorists.

-Both of the fears of Putin and the Pentagon were realized on Friday, when a car bomb killed three people in the Syrian city of Qamishli.
-IS has not yet claimed the attack, but they have carried out several similar assaults in the Kurdish city in recent months.
+The fears of both Putin and the Pentagon were realized on Friday, when a car bomb killed three people in the Syrian city of Qamishli.
+No group immediately claimed the attack, but IS has carried out several similar assaults in the Kurdish city in recent months.

-The attack occured as many Kurdish guards have had to leave their posts watching parts of the city in order to defend themselves against Turkish forces.
+Friday's attack occurred as many Kurdish guards were forced to leave their posts in parts of the city to defend themselves against Turkish forces.

-A car bomb targeted a restaurant at a time when civilians, including journalists who came to cover the offensive, were inside," Asayish, the Kurdish internal security services said in a statement.
+The car bomb targeted a restaurant at a time when civilians, including journalists who came to cover the offensive, were inside, Asayish, the Kurdish internal security services said in a statement.

+There were also reports on Friday that five IS prisoners had managed to escape a Syrian prison due to Turkish shelling.

 es/stb (Reuters, AFP, AP,dpa)